Breathing tube in the throat. What is and proper care for a tracheostomy. Breathing tube. In what cases is tracheostomy performed?

 A tracheostomy is an artificial windpipe, which is a special tube that is surgically placed into the trachea.

 Products can be made of metal or plastic.
-Metal tracheostomas are used for long-term, permanent wear, plastic tubes are used for occasional use.
+Metal tracheostomies are used for long-term, constant wear, plastic tubes are used for periodic use.

-A correctly installed artificial throat can provide full respiratory function in case of impossibility of natural use of the upper respiratory tract.
-During the insertion procedure, the closest location of the trachea to the skin in the throat area is determined.
+A properly installed artificial throat can provide full respiratory function if natural use of the upper respiratory tract is impossible.
+During the procedure for introducing the product, the closest location of the trachea to the skin in the throat area is determined.

 Indications for surgery

-The procedure can be performed routinely in a medical facility for mechanical ventilation, or in an emergency to save a life.
+The procedure can be performed routinely in a medical facility to provide artificial ventilation, or in emergency situations to save a life.

 Indications for tracheostomy are: